 The Christmas felt baubles are made the same way as the upcycled felt garlands.
 The main difference is in the use of craft wire instead of thread.
 That is because of the wire holding its shape.

-Loop the wire at one end before you start to stop the felt falling off.
-When you have finished adding felt squares thread the end of your wire through the loop to create a circle and tie it off.
+Loop the wire at one end before you start to stop the felt from falling off; when you have finished adding felt squares, thread the end of your wire through the loop to create a circle and tie it off.

 These felt baubles are almost like mini Christmas felt wreaths.
-If you use larger sweater felt squares you could easily make a lovely Christmas wreath for your door.
+Using larger sweater felt squares, you could easily make a lovely Christmas wreath for your door.

-This is a very addictive craft once you start, you’ll find that one felt garland won’t be enough!
-I sometimes call these Christmas felt garlands, felt tinsel.
-That is because I like to wrap them around my Christmas tree as you would with tinsel.
+This is a very addictive craft; once you start, you’ll find that one felt garland won’t be enough!
+I sometimes call these Christmas felt garlands felt tinsel.
+I like to wrap them around my Christmas tree as you would with tinsel.

 The simplicity of this craft makes it a great one for kids.
-Believe you me they will love it.
-I’ve found that kids love crafts that grow as you go; especially boys.
-It’s like when I get my Beavers to make paper chains they never want to stop.
+They will love it.
+I’ve found that kids love crafts that grow as you go, especially boys.
+It’s like when I get my Beavers to make paper chains, they never want to stop.

 Check out some other cool Christmas crafts here.